HerrMotz/bachelor-thesis/publication/main.typ

 However, for any structured querying to be possible, the databases ought to be filled according to certain conventions.
 Preferably such conventions that are interoperable with other data sources (see @heading_lod).

-=== Qualifiers and Blank nodes
+=== Qualifiers
 Most real-world relationships might present to be more complex than something one would want to model in a single triple.
 For example, one may want to express that "Goethe" was educated at the "University of Leipzig" from 3 October 1765 to 28 August 1768.
 One possibility is to let relationships have more than two operands, i.e. increase the arity by one for each additional parameter.
 "Educated at" would then be called "educated at (#sym.dot) from (#sym.dot) to (#sym.dot)".
 Another way using the limited triple syntax is to create an implicit object, that assists in modelling the relationship.
-We use it to describe a new concept; a human might be inclined to give it a name, e.g. "educated at for a certain time":
+We use it to describe a new concept; a human might be inclined to give it a name, e.g. "educated at for a certain time".
+The triples exemplify a *qualified statement* as seen in Wikibase instances: #todo[Rework formulation]
 $
+  "Goethe" &longArrow("educated at") && "Uni Leipzig", \
   "Goethe" &longArrow("educated at") && "Implicit1", \
   "Implicit1" &longArrow("educated at") && "Uni Leipzig", \
   "Implicit1" &longArrow("started at") && 3.10.1765, #<ex_qualifier_1> \
   "Implicit1" &longArrow("ended at") && 28.08.1768.  #<ex_qualifier_2>
 $ <assertions_goethe_education>

-Statements specifying a relationship (such as @ex_qualifier_1 and @ex_qualifier_2) are called *qualifiers* @wikidata_sparql_qualifiers @wikibooks_sparql_qualifiers.

-#definition[\
-  Let
-  $s in L union I$,#sym.space.med
-  $p_1, p_2 in I, i in NN$,#sym.space.med
-  $o_j in L union I, j in NN$,#sym.space.med
-  $b in B$.
-  Then, a *qualified assertion* is defined as a set of triples
-  $
-    {
-      (s, p_1, b),
-      (b, p_1, o_1),
-      (b, p_2, o_2),
-      ...
-    }
-  $
-]

 Having specified such an implicit concept for our concept "educated at for a certain time", one is free to add a few extra statements about what he studied and whether he graduated: